Health Care & Medication

 • Applied for Extra Help and got an approval letter

-• You don’t have other prescription drug coverage, such as:
+• You do not have other prescription drug coverage, such as:

 • A Medicare Part D plan